squireaj/PRankings/README.md

 ##### Template
 ![Template Screenshot](https://raw.github.com/squireaj/PRankings/master/readmeImg/Template.gif)

- - If you are using an isolate scope then you need to remember that any variables, objects or functions you use must come from either the scope directive property or from the directives controller.
+ - If you are using an isolate scope then you need to remember that any variables, objects or functions you use must come from either the scope directive property or from the directive's own controller.

 ##### Controller: